TaylorOD/WeatherForecastApp/README.md

 ## API Details

-The app fetches weather data using a third-party weather API (e.g., OpenWeatherMap or WeatherAPI).
+The app fetches weather data using a third-party weather API (this app was built for WeatherAPI).
 You need an API key from the service you choose.
 To obtain the API key:

 1. Sign up at the weather API provider’s website.
 2. Add the API key to your `.env` file as specified in the [Installation](#installation) section.